Who is going into the Celebrity Big Brother house?

 John Barnes

-Football legend John Barnes has been confirmed as the first male star to enter Celebrity Big Brother this year.
+Football legend John Barnes was confirmed as the first male star to enter Celebrity Big Brother this year.

-The former Liverpool and England star will go into the house on Friday 5th January and become the first man to appear on the show this year, joining the eight female stars already in the house.
+He made his England debut in 1983 and was snapped up by Liverpool in 1987.
+While at the Merseyside club he won the FA Cup and First Division twice, scoring 106 goals in 403 matches.
+He played at Newcastle United for two years before finishing up his career on the pitch at Charlton Athletic in 1999.

 The women